In this article, you will learn

 . -

-Fit to Height [36] – this tool automatically zooms to fit the Print Item to the page height.
-The keyboard shortcut for Fit to Height is
+Fit to Height [36] – this tool automatically zooms to fit the height of the Print Item.
+Note that selecting this tool immediately triggers the zoom-to-height action.
+The shortcut key for Fit to Height is

 (H)